jorabin/KeePassJava2/readme.md

 Included POM is for Maven 3.

-### Module Structure
+### <a name="bfs">Module Structure</a>

-There are rather a lot of modules, this is inorder to allow for extreme modularity.
+There are rather a lot of modules, this is inorder to allow loaading of minimal necessary functionality.
 The module dependencies are illustrated below.

 ![Module Structure](Module Structure.svg "Illustration of Module Dependencies")